-- The minor consists of a minimum of 20 credits, including at least 10 credits in courses at or above the 300 level in computer engineering. - At least 10 credits of the minor must be taken in residence at AUS. - At least seven credits of the 10 credits at or above the 300 level must be taken in residence at AUS. - A minimum GPA of 2.00 must be earned in the courses completed to satisfy the minor.
+- The minor consists of a minimum of 19 credits (20 credits for option 1), including at least 9 credits (10 credits for option 1) in courses at or above the 300 level in computer engineering. - At least 9 credits (10 credits for option 1) of the minor must be taken in residence at AUS. - At least six credits (seven credits for option 1) of the credits at or above the 300 level must be taken in residence at AUS.

+A minimum GPA of 2.00 must be earned in the courses completed to satisfy the minor.